ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/avl-tree/lessons/005_search.md

 ```

 </details>

+## Knowledge Check ✅

+Before moving on, make sure you understand:

+1. Why is searching in an AVL tree more efficient than in an unbalanced BST?
+2. What is the maximum number of comparisons needed to find a value in an AVL tree with 1 million nodes?
+3. When would you use the recursive search implementation versus the iterative one?
+4. How would you modify the search function to find all occurrences of a value if duplicates are allowed?

 In the next section, we'll explore the deletion operation in AVL trees, which is more complex than insertion and search as it requires additional steps to maintain balance.